-Deep Cleaning Ceramic Tile and Grout
+Deep Cleaning Limestone Tile and Grout

-Sealing a Ceramic Tiled Floor
+Sealing a Limestone Tiled Kitchen Diner Floor

 Returning the following day, we thoroughly vacuumed the floor to remove any remaining powder and grit left from the previous day’s wet work before spray burnishing the surface with a Tile Doctor 3000-grit diamond pad.
 This last pad really beings up the polished appearance of the Limestone and gave the tiles a deep and rich shine.